 To provide meaningful instruction and training, classes are limited in size.
-Standard lecture classes average 30 students at all campuses.
+Standard lecture classes for all programs average 30 students at all campuses.
 The maximum class size for lecture classes is 30 students.

 Typical laboratory classes average 20 students.
 The maximum class size for laboratories is 30 students, with the exception of the Houston Hobby campus where the maximum laboratory class is 28 students.
-Student teacher ratios in laboratory classes are a maximum of 20:1.
-Laboratory classes with more than 20 students are staffed with two instructors.